-Both women are utterly beguiling but it is Villanelle, a volatile assassin with a penchant for Haute Couture, who plays the part of fashionable femme fatale.
-Her wardrobe is a thing of beauty: spending like the maniac she is, she amasses Valentino, Burberry, and Dries Van Noten in one fell swoop.
+Both women are utterly beguiling but it is Villanelle - an assassin with a penchant for Haute Couture - who plays the part of fashionable femme fatale.
+Her wardrobe is a thing of beauty.
+Spending like the maniac she is, she amasses Valentino, Burberry, and Dries Van Noten in one fell swoop.

 With the help of costume designer Charlotte Mitchell, Villanelle is always dressed to kill... literally.

 "Villanelle is a costume designer’s dream," Mitchell told BBC America.
 "She loves luxury and labels but also has a sense of her own style.
 She puts pieces together in her own way because she loves having fun and being playful.
 She's not your typical comic book assassin and likes to be outlandish.

 "She knows she's good at her job and literally gets away with murder," she continued.
 "She doesn’t mind standing out because she is able to disappear easily.
 That arrogance is fantastic and it’s what I stick with when I’m designing Villanelle.
 She wants to show off and that’s why the colours are bright.